You have 2 PagePops. View

-Nestled into a quiet residential neighborhood, overlooking a sparkling pond, Race Brook School is an integral part of the landscape and the community.
+Nestled into a quiet residential neighborhood, overlooking a sparkling pond, Race Brook School, built in 1959, is an integral part of the landscape and the community.
 Serving as a magnet for educational and social activity, it is a place where students, educators, parents, community leaders, and professionals share their interests and talents.
 Our common goal is to provide our 389 children with academic experiences and challenges in the context of becoming responsible, respectful, and contributing members of society.

 Currently, there are 68 highly qualified educators and support staff focused on student learning in grades 1 through 6.
 Curriculum is on a continuous cycle of updates and revisions through teacher input and review of state frameworks and research literature.
 Foreign language instruction begins in first grade, emphasizing the Spanish culture, as well as linguistics.
 The arts, technology, and media classes work together to support the content areas, building bridges of understanding and expanding the arenas of self-expression.